 Thurston is a tiny village located in the state of Ohio.
 With a population of 605 people and just one neighborhood, Thurston is the 645th largest community in Ohio.
-Thurston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Thurston has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Thurston real estate is some of the most expensive in Ohio, although Thurston house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Thurston is generally considered to be a blue-collar town.
-39.89% of the Thurston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Thurston is a blue-collar town, with 39.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Thurston is a village of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Thurston who work in food service (17.55%), office and administrative support (7.45%), and management occupations (7.45%).

 A relatively large number of people in Thurston telecommute to their jobs.
 Overall, about 8.05% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.